chyrose/chyrose.github.io/projects/denim/README.md

 ### Introduction

-Unique Attireis is a small to medium-sized fashion enterprise well-known for its bespoke two-piece apparel.
+Unique Attires is a small to medium-sized fashion enterprise well-known for its bespoke two-piece apparel.
 In January 2022, the company launched a new denim line, comprising 10 distinct types of pants and jackets.
 Unfortunately, the product line has fallen short of sales expectations, prompting the need for an in-depth analysis to guide strategic decisions.

 ### Objective